Description of Program

 Gifted students can participate in directed studies which are designed for students who would like to do research in a specific content area as an elective.
 A contract is developed for the research work under the supervision of the local school's gifted program teacher.

-The gifted internship program enables gifted high school juniors and seniors an opportunity to spend a portion of the school day with a mentor in the community for an in-depth career exploration.
+The QUEST gifted internship program enables gifted high school juniors and seniors an opportunity to spend a portion of the school day with a mentor in the community for an in-depth career exploration.
 Students gain specific knowledge of careers while developing maturity, leadership, sensitivity, and self-awareness.
+Community members interested in learning more about the program should contact the Accelerated Programs & Gifted Education Department.

 Move On When Ready